boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    within cloud IP fabric ({{figure-mpls-10b-hand-off}}, right hand side)).
-On the attachment circuit connected to PE, packets are already MPLS encapsulated (or MPLSoUDP/MPLSoIP encapsulated, if cloud or compute infrastructure doesn't support native MPLS encapsulation).
+On the attachment circuit connected to PE, packets are already MPLS encapsulated (or MPLSoUDP/MPLSoIP encapsulated, if cloud or compute infrastructure don’t support native MPLS encapsulation).
 Therefore, the PE uses neither a VLAN nor an IP address for slice identification at the SDP, but instead uses the MPLS label.